elastisys/security-review/cloud-information-security-review-checklist.md

 #### Access control

 1. How is access managed to this environment?
-(Role based, per user etc)
+(Role based, per user, read-only, read-write, etc.)

+1. How many people have access to the production cluster?

+1. Do you keep an audit trail on access to the production cluster?

+1. Is the audit trail stored in a tamper-proof logging<sup>[1](#footnote1)</sup> environment?

 ### Code/build Deployment